SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 * **The Feedly API.** Feedly is kind enough to provide a developer API for access to your feeds (I think even for non-pro users?).
 This is what will give us access to our feeds.
 * **Azure Functions** is a perfect fit for this.
 A small, light-weight, cost-effective, easily-deployable solution to interact with APIs.
 We'll use functions to keep the Feedly auth token up to date (it needs to be refreshed), and to filter the OPML feed file to to the contents that we want.
 * **Azure KeyVault**.
 Since we're dealing with authorization tokens, I'm not just going to be dumping them any old place, even though it would probably be pretty fast to dump them plain-text into a private Azure storage blob.
 Safety first!
 * **Azure Storage Blobs**.
 We'll have the function post the current list to a storage blob, where we can expose its contents publicly and link to it directly from this static site.
+* **VS Code**.
+This time around, I'm going to try to do everything from VS Code and the command line.
+Because why not?

 ## Getting Started

 * **Sign up for an Azure account**.
 You can [do it here](https://azure.microsoft.com/free/) if you don't already have an account (I believe they provide 30 days free with roughly $200 in credit, which is pretty awesome.)
 * **Get a Feedly API key**.
 You can [obtain the key here](https://feedly.com/v3/auth/dev), which will ask you to sign in, and then will provide you with your User ID and a link to your auth token & refresh token.
 Place these IDs and tokens in a notepad document or someplace temporary, or in a password manager.
+* **Install .NET Core SDK.** We'll be using .NET Core to develop our app.
+You can get it here.
+You can get it from <https://dotnet.microsoft.com/>.
+* **Install VSCode.** This isn't a requirement by any means.
+It's just an editor, but it's a mighty fine one and I suggest you familiarize yourself with it.
+You can get it at <https://code.visualstudio.com/>.

 ## Create a Resource Group in Azure